 Keyboard Commands for Equation Questions

-Equation questions allow students to use keyboard commands to open a menu listing the special characters they can insert into the response area.
+Equation questions allow a student to use keyboard commands to open a menu listing the special characters the student can insert into the response area.

 To insert special characters in the response area:

-- With the focus in the text field of the response area, the student presses [Alt ] + [7 ].
+- With the focus in the text field of the response area, the student presses [Alt] + .
 The Special Characters window opens.